Samuel Klein (businessman): Accusations of sex trafficking, rape, and exploitation of minors

 In December 2020, the website UOL had access to court proceedings that revealed that Samuel Klein used the cash register of Casas Bahia stores to pay underage call girls.

 In April 2021, the investigative journalism website Agência Publica published a story covering Samuel Klein's alleged sex crimes, which in Brazilian law include rape of a vulnerable person and the crime of exploitation of a vulnerable person.
 The women, who were underage, found out that Samuel Klein compensated women with money and products, and sought him out.
 In some cases, Klein himself sought out the women, distributing money in low-income neighborhoods in order to lure the underage girls.
 The crimes took place in Casas Bahia's headquarters and in several of the businessman's properties.
 The victims, after the sexual abuse, would receive money and products from Casas Bahia.
 In many cases, the women went to Casas Bahia stores with tickets signed by Samuel Klein himself, causing embarrassing situations for the employees.

 Káthia Lemos, accused by the report of being one of the groomers of underage girls for Samuel Klein, says that she actually acted to get poor women whom the businessman did not want to stop offering themselves in return for presents or monetary benefits.
 She also says that according to her knowledge she never dealt with any underage girls in any of these alleged cases.

 A lawyer heard by Agência Pública says that he closed a court settlement, with a confidentiality pact, where the case contained videos that proved Samuel Klein's sex crimes.
 The settlement ended in monetary compensation to the victims and destruction of the evidence.
 Other lawsuits against Samuel Klein have had similar outcomes, with compensation for the victims.
 Only one case is still pending, awaiting trial by the Superior Court of Justice.

 Via Varejo, the holding company controlling Casas Bahia, in response to Agência Pública, said, "We clarify that the Klein family has never exercised any controlling role in Via Varejo, the holding company formed in 2011 to manage the Casas Bahia, Pontofrio, Extra.com.br and Bartira brands. [...]
 We vehemently repudiate any and all types of harassment, illegal practices and discriminatory acts on our premises, including our administrative headquarters and our stores."

 In May 2021 it was reported that the São Bernardo do Campo Labor Prosecutor's Office (MPT Sao Bernado do Campo) had been carrying out a civil inquiry to investigate possible responsibilities of the Casas Bahia company over the allegations.

 In July 2021 Agência Pública released a story going deeper into the accusations which showed the alleged child abuse by Klein had lasted from 1983 to 2013 according to testimonials.

+Private life

+His grand-daughter Natalie Klein works in fashion.